ahwayakchih/openshift-nodebb/README.markdown

 Use your own domain name in place of `example.com`, and correct files in place of `cert_file` and `key_file`.
 Read more about setting up SSL at https://developers.openshift.com/en/managing-domains-ssl.html#_command_line_rhc_3

 You can add certificates at some point in future.
-Just reember to restart application after that.
+Just remember to restart application after that.

 ### 4. Restart NodeBB